rsaichandrasekhar/keyloggerdetection/README.md

 S. Harish

-Under the guidance of:

-Mrs. B. Spandana, Assistant Professor, Dept. of AIML

-Sreyas Institute of Engineering & Technology, JNTUH

 📄 License
 This project is part of an academic mini project and is licensed under the MIT License for educational purposes.